-If we snack throughout the day, we will never reach the bitch-slap point, and overeating won’t be an issue.
+If we snack throughout the day, we will never reach the bitch-slapping point and overeating won’t be an issue.

 3) Get in the habit of batch cooking

-If you work a Monday through Friday job, I recommend planning your weekly menu and grocery shopping on Saturday, and then throwing on some tunes and cooking for a couple hours on Sunday.
+If you work a Monday through Friday job, I recommend planning your weekly menu and grocery shopping on Saturday and then throwing on some tunes and batch cooking for a couple hours on Sunday.

 It’s amazing what a batch of beans, a salad dressing, a soup, and a batch of grains, and a yummy sauce will do for you throughout the week.
 If you don’t have a traditional Mon.-Fri. schedule, choose the two days that work best for you, and block out shopping and cooking time each week.

 If you prepare ahead, you will never be faced with a sad empty fridge staring back at you and the pizza delivery number at your finger tips.

 Alternatively, you can join my weekly Plant Fueled Meal Plans and all of your dinners will be planned out for you.
 All you have to do is follow along.